Costly Multidimensional Screening: Model

+This condition says that if a higher allocation $x$ generates more surplus at some type $\theta^A$, then it continues to do so for higher types.

 To state our notion of positive correlation of preferences between the two components, we introduce some notation.
-Let $\preceq_{st}$ denote the usual stochastic order for $\R^N$-valued random variables, i.e. $X \preceq_{st} Y$ if $\E[f(X)] \leq \E[f(Y)]$ for all bounded nondecreasing functions $f:\R^N \rightarrow \R$.
-Let $\theta^B | \theta^A$ denote the regular conditional distribution of $\theta^B$ given $\theta^A$.\footnote{See e.g. \citeauthor{klenke2013probability} (\citeyear{klenke2013probability}, pp. 180-185). }
+Let $\preceq_{st}$ denote the usual stochastic order for $\R^N$-valued random variables, i.e. $X \preceq_{st} Y$ if $\E[f(X)] \leq \E[f(Y)]$ for all bounded nondecreasing (measurable) functions $f:\R^N \rightarrow \R$.\footnote{We say a function $f:\R^N \rightarrow \R$ is \textit{\textbf{nondecreasing}} if $f(x) \leq f(y)$ for all $x \leq y \in \R^N$, where $\leq$ is the componentwise weak inequality.} Let $\theta^B \mid \theta^A$ denote the regular conditional distribution of $\theta^B$ given $\theta^A$.\footnote{See e.g. \citeauthor{klenke2013probability} (\citeyear{klenke2013probability}, pp. 180-185). } We assume that the agent's utility $u^B(y, \theta^B)$ is nondecreasing in $\theta^B$ so that $\theta^B$ represents the strength of the preferences on the costly component.
+We say that the agent has \textit{\textbf{positively correlated preferences (between the two components)}} if for any $\theta^A < \hat{\theta}^A $,